 If you take a look at comfort foods, you'll notice that they are usually foods that are high in fat or carbohydrates (or both).

 This can be easily explained; foods with high fat content are usually tastier (just look at bacon for example!) and therefore are fulfilling our need for gastronomic pleasure.

 On the other hand, foods which are high in carbohydrates have been reported in various articles or studies, to positively affect the psychology.
 After all, the brain uses such foods as a fuel.

 So it’s only natural, that most comfort foods have a high content of either or both of these nutritional categories.

-Comfort food is the food that makes us feel good!
+Comfort food is the food that makes one feel good!

-As a conclusion, we can just say that comfort food is the food that creates good, positive emotions.
+As a conclusion, one can argue that comfort food is simply the food that creates good, positive emotions.
 Some types of food that have such an effect in large parts of a society are common, global, comfort foods, because they are connected to common experiences and traditions.
-Other foods are "individual” comfort foods, as they are connected to individual experiences and are better serving personal preferences.
+Other foods are also comfort foods for an individual, as they are connected to personal experiences and are better serving one's preferences.

-When we talk about cooking and gastronomy, we don’t have to be so "strict" when using such terms, as they are connected to feelings and emotions, which can vary from person to person or country to country.
+When discussing cooking and gastronomy, one doesn't have to be so "strict" when using such terms, as they are connected to feelings and emotions, which can vary from person to person or country to country.